 Who went and where Nancy and son, Ed, 15 went with friends Sheila and her son, Max 19

 Nancy says: Ed’s older brother and friends were travelling in South America on a school football tour.
-We flew out to watch a couple of matches and take in some sights.
-We had less than 10 days to see Buenos Aires, Iguaçu and Rio so it was a busy trip, Audley Travel tailor-made our itinerary to fit and organised guides to help it all run smoothly.
+We flew out to watch some of the matches and see the sights.
+We had less than 10 days to take in Buenos Aires, Iguaçu Falls and Rio de Janeiro so it was a busy trip.
+Audley Travel tailor-made an itinerary to fit our dates and organised guides to help it all run smoothly.

-Itinerary For the second leg of the holiday we flew from Buenos Aires with Aerolineas Argentinas to Puerto Iguazu, Argentina.
-From here we transferred across the border to Belmond Hotel das Cataratas in Brazil.
-We spent two nights here and then flew with TAM from Foz d’Iguaçu airport in Brazil to Rio de Janeiro.
+Iguazu falls itinerary For the second leg of our trip (read about Two Days in Buenos Aires here) we flew from Buenos Aires with Aerolineas Argentinas to Puerto Iguazu, Argentina.
+The flight takes under two hours.
+Although we landed in Argentina we crossed the border and passport control to stay in Belmond Hotel das Cataratas in Brazil.
+We spent two nights here inside the Brazilian national park and then flew with TAM from Foz d’Iguaçu airport in Brazil to Rio de Janeiro.

 Iguacu Falls with Teens